Excitons in mesoscopically reconstructed moir\'e heterostructures

-As for R-type HBLs, in dark regions of H-type samples the DR spectra exhibit an increasingly pronounced splitting of the MoSe$_2$ intralayer exciton resonance (bottom spectra in Fig.~\ref{fig4}a).
-In the respective PL spectra (top panel of Fig.~\ref{fig4}c) we again observe for low and moderate excitation powers ($0.01$ and $2~\mu$W) that sharp quantum-dot peaks develop into a multi-peak ensemble spectrum characteristic of 0D domain arrays with an inhomogeneous size distribution of hexagonal domains in optimal \Hh stacking illustrated in Fig.~\ref{fig1}a.
-The positive degree of circular polarization (central panel of Fig.~\ref{fig4}c) and the $g$-factor values (bottom panel of Fig.~\ref{fig4}c) confirm the \Hh stacking as the origin of the quantum-dot PL.
-For this stacking, theoretical estimates (Table~\ref{tab_gfactor}) place interlayer exciton states at the top of the energy hierarchy, well above \HM and \HX states.
-This energetic ordering of optically bright and dark interlayer excitons in H stacking is responsible for the absence of PL characteristics ascribed to stripes in R-type HBLs in the context of Fig.~\ref{fig3}b.
-Excitons in reconstructed \Hh domains are not bound by potential barriers that would mix $K$ and $K'$ states as in 1D quantum wires but rather reside on top of potential hills (note the absence of areas with a high degree of in-plane linear polarization throughout the $P_\mathrm{l}$ map of H-type triangle in Fig.~\ref{fig1}b).
-Reconstructed \Hh domains preserve exciton population on spatially extended optically bright plateaus, whereas in regions of 0D arrays the PL intensity decreases (note the scaling factors of $50$ and $500$ in Fig.~\ref{fig4}c) due to population drain into the energy valleys of the surrounding \HM and \HX domain network with much reduced optical activity.
-Consequently, nanoscale domain formation in regions of 0D arrays is accompanied by size-dependent PL red-shifts of up to $100$~meV below the \Hh triplet peak at $1.4$~eV.
+As for R-type HBLs, the DR spectra exhibit an increasingly pronounced splitting of the MoSe$_2$ intralayer exciton resonance in dark regions of H-type samples (bottom spectra in Fig.~\ref{fig4}a).
+In the respective PL spectra (Fig.~\ref{fig4}e) we again observe for low and moderate excitation powers ($0.01$ and $2~\mu$W) that sharp quantum dot peaks develop into a multi-peak ensemble spectrum characteristic of 0D domain arrays with an inhomogeneous size distribution of hexagonal domains in optimal \Hh stacking illustrated in Fig.~\ref{fig1}a.
+The positive degree of circular polarization (Fig.~\ref{fig4}f) and the $g$-factor values (Fig.~\ref{fig4}g) confirm the \Hh stacking as the origin of the quantum-dot PL.
+For this stacking, theoretical estimates (Table~\ref{tab_gfactor}) place its optically bright interlayer exciton states at the top of the energy hierarchy, well above optically dark \HM and \HX states.